Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: Dynamical contractions of the de Sitter Lie algebras

 \subsection{Two parameters Lie algebras}

-When the energy $E_0$ tends to infinity, the compliance $C$ tends to infinity and the mass tends to infinity, the Lie brackets (\ref{dsrotations9}), (\ref{dsboosts9}) and (\ref{dstranslations9}) tend to the Lie brackets defining the Newton-Hooke Lie algebras ($NH_{\pm}$), defining the Poincare Lie algebra $P$ and defining the Para-Poincare Lie algebras $P_{\pm}$, respectively.
-The Newton-Hooke Lie algebras are then characterized by a mass $m$ and a compliance $C$ related by the frequency $\omega=\frac{1}{\sqrt{mC}}$ (time $\tau=\sqrt{mC}$), the Poincare Lie algebra is characterized by a mass and an energy related by the speed $c=\sqrt{\frac{E_0}{m}}$ (slowness $s=\sqrt{\frac{m}{E_0}}$) and the Para-Poincare Lie algeberas are characterized by an energy and a compliance related by the curvature $\kappa=\frac{1}{\sqrt{CE_0}}$ (the radius $r=\sqrt{CE_0}$).
+When the energy $E_0$ tends to infinity, the compliance $C$ tends to infinity and the mass tends to infinity, the Lie brackets (\ref{dsrotations9}), (\ref{dsboosts9}) and (\ref{dstranslations9}) tend respectively to the Lie brackets defining the Newton-Hooke Lie algebras ($NH_{\pm}$), the Poincar\'e Lie algebra $P$ and the Para-Poincar\'e Lie algebras $P_{\pm}$.
+The Newton-Hooke Lie algebras are then characterized by a mass $m$ and a compliance $C$ related by the frequency $\omega=\frac{1}{\sqrt{mC}}$ (time $\tau=\sqrt{mC}$), the Poincar\'e Lie algebra is characterized by a mass and an energy related by the speed $c=\sqrt{\frac{E_0}{m}}$ (slowness $s=\sqrt{\frac{m}{E_0}}$) and the Para-Poincar\'e Lie algebras are characterized by an energy and a compliance related by the curvature $\kappa=\frac{1}{\sqrt{CE_0}}$ (the radius $r=\sqrt{CE_0}$).